 The ruling judge will listen to both sides, inspect the pieces of evidence, and rule any objections.

-Workers’ comp hearing venues depend on the state.
-In Florida, the hearing is held in a courtroom of the Office of the Judges of Compensation Claims.
-They have set-up districts all over the state.
-So if you’re scheduled for a hearing, look up which county has jurisdiction over the place where the injury happened.
+Workers comp hearing venues depend on the state.
+In some states, these are held in circuit courts.
+But in Florida, the hearing is held in a courtroom of the Office of the Judges of Compensation Claims.
+They have set up districts all over the state.

 Aside from your workers’ comp attorney, a legal representative of your employer or insurance company will also be there.
 Of course, the administrative law judge will be present too.
 Any witnesses who will prove or refute your claim will be called in to testify too.